 How to contact BINGE

-BINGE Review verdict
+BINGE review verdict

 Here in Australia we’ve missed out on the ability to stream shows from HBO and some others for years.
-Sure, you have had the ability to buy them on iTunes or Google Play, or subscribe to the excellent Foxtel Now, but having that on-demand interactive streaming experience that we’ve come to love is so much nicer.
-And that’s what BINGE delivers with a library that stands toe to toe with Prime Video, Disney Plus, Netflix and Stan.
+Sure, you have had the ability to buy them on Apple Store or Google Play, or subscribe to the excellent Foxtel Now, but having that on-demand interactive streaming experience that we’ve come to love is so much nicer.

 Whether you love to binge, or just want to dive into the worlds of some of the best TV ever made, this is one of the best bargains out there right now.